How to Import a Kei Truck from Japan: A Step-by-Step Guide

 - EPA Form 3520-1 (declaring the vehicle is exempt under the 21-year rule)

-Customs duty: The import duty on vehicles from Japan is 2.5% of the declared value.
-This is calculated on the purchase price plus shipping costs.
+Customs duty: The import duty on passenger vehicles from Japan is 2.5% of the declared value.
+However, kei trucks classified as light trucks under HTS code 8704 are subject to the 25% Chicken Tax.
+The duty is calculated on the purchase price plus shipping costs.

 Customs broker: You can file the customs entry yourself, but most importers use a licensed customs broker ($150-$300 fee).
 The broker handles the paperwork, communicates with CBP, and ensures compliance.
 This is money well spent to avoid delays and errors.